tobyweston/temperature-machine/site/src/main/tut/docs/getting_started/build_from_source.md

 1. Clone the Git repository on the Pi
 1. (Recommended) increase your swap file size (see [below](build_from_source.html#increase-swap-file-size))
 1. Run `sbt -J-Xmx512m -J-Xms512m assembly` from a terminal (memory set low for the Pi Zero).
 This might take around 30m on the Pi Zero.
-1. Run `./start.sh &`, `./start-server.sh room1 room2 room3` or `./start-client.sh` from the checked out folder
+1. Run `./start.sh &` from the checked out folder

 > Don't forget to enable 1-wire support by adding `dtoverlay=w1-gpio` to `/boot/config.txt`